United Nations Sunday

-United Nations (UN) Sunday celebrates the work of the United Nations and your Unitarian Universalist (UU) United Nations Office.
+United Nations Sunday celebrates the work of the United Nations and your Unitarian Universalist Office at the United Nations (UU@UN).
 Each year we encourage congregations to have a service and/or event to celebrate!
 We create a UN Sunday Resource Packet which highlights our suggested theme and provides readings, an RE curriculum, planning timeline and checklist, order of service (including hymns), and more!
 Download the 2019 UN Sunday Packet here (PDF, 36 pages).
 Our UN Sunday theme is based on our April Intergenerational Spring Seminar topic.
 Our 2019 Theme is Equity in Action: Gender in an Intersecting World.

 As UN Day is October 24, we invite you to hold the 2019 service and/or event on Sunday, October 27.
 If this date in unavailable, try another weekend in October.
 If October is booked, check the UN Sunday Resource Packet for alternate dates or feel free to select a date that works for your congregation.

 Learn more about UN Day and how you can celebrate below.